-Restore default preferences This button makes it possible to restore user preferences, which include the settings in the Preferences module and display settings in the configuration modules such as solumns and their order. the configuration modules, such as columns and their order.
+Restore default preferences This button makes it possible to restore user preferences, which include the settings in the Preferences module and display settings in the configuration modules, such as columns and their order.

 Connection settings

 Connect automatically with an SSL certificate If this option is selected, you will no longer need to identify yourself, as you will be recognized directly thanks to your SSL certificate.
 Log out when idle A duration can be set for the disconnection from your web interface: • 5 minutes • 15 minutes • 30 minutes • 1 hour • Always remain connected NOTE If the administrator has set a maximum timeout for all administrator accounts, higher timeouts will not appear in the drop-down menu.
 Systematically display the last active module at startup If this option is selected, every time you log on, you will be redirected to the last module displayed before you were disconnected.